GUS (retailer): Travel & holiday business

 In 1956, GUS purchased Global Tours, Europe's biggest coach tour company that had been formed by Harry Rosenthal, Joe and Harry Shuman adding Overland Tours later that year.
 GUS added a further business to its Global subsidiary, Sunlight Holidays in 1962.
 By 1969, the Global business had grown and was delivering 150,000 Tours annually, in the areas of air, coach rail and cruise tours.
 Great Universal was a large shareholder in British Caledonian Airways, and Global formed a strong partnership with a time charter arrangement.
 By 1977, Global was offering low priced tours leaving from 10 different airports in the British Isles.
-The company however suffered from a blacklisting from Arab countries due to the company chairman being Lord Mancroft, and the companies links to Israel.
+The company however suffered from a blacklisting from Arab countries due to the company chairman being Lord Mancroft, and the company's links to Israel.
 In 1985, as part of Leonard Wolfsons divesting plans, Global, along with its brands Overland and Golden Circle were sold to rival tour company Intasun.